gabraganca/research_tricks/README.md

 information."] (http://en.wikipedia.org/wiki/Revision_control) With this you can keep track of any change you do on your research and fallback to any point that you want.

-One VCS widely used today is [git](http://git-scm.com/).
+One VCS widely used today is [`git`](http://git-scm.com/).
 It was created by Linus Torvalds, the same creator of the Linux Operation System.
-Fun fact: like Linux, Linus named git after himself.
+Fun fact: like Linux, Linus named `git` after himself.
 Git is British English slang for a stupid or unpleasant person, and Linus said ["I'm an egotistical bastard, and I name all my projects after myself.
 First 'Linux', now 'git'."](https://git.wiki.kernel.org/index.php/GitFaq#Why_the_.27Git.27_name.3F).
 Git is free and open source.

-You can try the basics of git [here](http://try.github.io/levels/1/challenges/1) and this [book](http://git-scm.com/book) can also help.
+You can try the basics of `git` [here](http://try.github.io/levels/1/challenges/1) and this [book](http://git-scm.com/book) can also help.

 Backup and Sharing